 Get toe to claw, nose to gill, finger to stinger, and eye to shank with wildlife at its finest!
 These dioramas give you a true perspective on the size and scope of North America’s bears, bison, moose, and elk along with other mammals, birds, insects, reptiles, and amphibians.

 Hall of North Carolina Natural History

 Have you ever seen a harbor seal, a teal, a heron, an egret, or a coot?
 Artistically crafted dioramas depict the inhabitants and terrain of the North Carolina coastline, coastal plains, hills, Piedmont, and mountain regions in their incredible diversity.

 Henry Hall of the American Indian

-Discover incredible depictions with major tribal groups that were richly affected by European settlers in the new world and colonies of North America.
-This unforgettable collection brings artifacts, weapons, ornaments, tools, and housing to present day and reminds visitors of the beautiful culture of the North American Native.
+Discover incredible depictions of major tribal groups in the new world and colonies of North America.
+This unforgettable collection includes artifacts, weapons, ornaments, tools, and dwellings, reminding visitors of the beautiful culture of the North American Native.